 It doesn’t matter what type of father I think I am, what matters is how my children absorb and interpret my actions.
+Here are 10 things every father wants his children to say about him.

 We raise our children as best we can, at least that’s what we think.
 But there might be a difference between what we transmit and what they receive and interpret.
 When I had tried thinking about what type of father I wanted to be, I realised that that is not the right question – the question I should have asked was what kind of father would I want my children to remember.